-Table 3: Patient-I Reported outcomes (PROs) in the UNIVERSAL study PRO Variable Format Reference FLU-PRO-Plus Symptom severity and resolution in viral illness Assesses severity of symptoms in viral illness using 32 items across six body systems scored on a five-point severity scale based on recall of the previous 24 hours.
+PRO Variable Format Format Reference FLU-PRO-Plus Symptom severity and resolution in viral illness Assesses severity of symptoms in viral illness using 32 items across six body systems scored on a five-point severity scale based on recall of the previous 24 hours.
 Additional questions include loss of taste and smell.
 Provides a total score and individual body system scores of symptom severity and recovery over time.
-(6) EQ-5D-5L Functional health status and quality of life (QoL) Health status is assessed across 5 dimensions - mobility, self-care, usual activities, pain, and anxiety/depression with 5 levels of severity in each dimension.
-A visual (7)

-analogue scale rates health from 0 (worst health imaginable) and 100 (best health imaginable.
-PHQ-9 Depression Assesses for depressive symptoms and tracks changes over time.
-Consists of 9 questions, corresponding to the 9 DSM-IV criteria for depressive disorders.
-Responses to each question are scored using a 4-point severity scale 0 (not at all) to 3 (nearly every day).
+EQ-5D-5L Functional health status and quality of life (QoL) Health status is assessed across five dimensions-mobility, self-care, usual activities, pain and anxiety/depression with five levels of severity in each dimension.
+A visual analogue scale rates health from 0 (worst health imaginable) to 100 (best health imaginable).
+8 PHQ-9 Depression Assesses for depressive symptoms and tracks changes over time.
+Consists of nine questions, corresponding to the 9 DSM-IV criteria for depressive disorders.
+Responses to each question are scored using a four-point severity scale 0 (not at all) to 3 (nearly every day).
 The combined total score indicates the severity of depression.
-(8) GAD-7 Anxiety Measures the severity of generalised anxiety.
-Consists of 7 questions that assess frequency of anxiety-related symptoms over the previous 2 weeks.
-Responses to each question are scored using a 4-point severity scale 0 (not at all) to 3 (nearly every day).
+14 GAD-7 Anxiety Measures the severity of generalised anxiety.
+Consists of seven questions that assess frequency of anxiety-related symptoms over the previous 2 weeks.
+Responses to each question are scored using a four-point severity scale 0 (not at all) to 3 (nearly every day).
 The combined total score indicated the severity of anxiety.
-(9) FACIT-Fatigue scale Fatigue A component of the Functional Assessment of Chronic Illness Therapy (FACIT) measurement system designed to assess the level of fatigue experienced by individuals, particularly those with chronic illnesses.
+15 FACIT-Fatigue scale Fatigue A component of the Functional Assessment of Chronic Illness Therapy (FACIT) measurement system designed to assess the level of fatigue experienced by individuals, particularly those with chronic illnesses.
 It evaluates the impact of fatigue on QoL.
 The scale consists of 13 items addressing aspects of fatigue over the previous 1 week.
 Each item is rated on a 5-point Likert scale.
 The scores are summed with higher scores indicating less fatigue and better functional status.
-(10)
+16